Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 Does ICD-10 change my documentation?

 The short answer is “no.” Sure, ICD-10 helps healthcare providers better communicate detailed diagnostic information through codes.
 However, codes aren’t enough by themselves; providers must also continue to complete detailed documentation to support their code selection.
 According to CMS, “Quality clinical documentation is essential for communicating the intent of an encounter, confirming medical necessity, and providing detail to support ICD-10 code selection.”

 What else should I know about ICD-10?

-Here are four more things physical therapists should know about ICD-10
+Here are five more things physical therapists should know about ICD-10

 As mentioned above, many codes applicable to rehab therapists appear in Chapter 19: Injury, poisoning, and certain other consequences of external causes.
 Additionally, there are several therapy-related codes in Chapter 13: Diseases of the musculoskeletal system and connective tissue.
 Most of these codes have site and laterality designations to describe the bone, joint, or muscle related to the patient’s condition.